spottmedia/ansible-ssh-login-notifications/README.md

 Installs scripts to send notifications (by mail and/or Slack) when an user logs in using SSH.
+Subequent logins from the same IP wont be notified on, until certain time passes.
+Can send separate notifications if an IP was or wasn't found in the slack.
+The use case is to have `#alert` and `#logging` channels setup independently for easier analysis.

 The scripts uses *pam_exec.so* in the PAM *open session* event to detect the login.